Search for Higgsinos in final states with low-momentum lepton-track pairs at 13 TeV

 Previous searches performed at the CERN LEP~\cite{ALEPH:2002gap,2004247,DELPHI:2003uqw,Acciarri_2000,OPAL:2003nhx,OPAL:2002lje} exclude charginos with masses up to approximately 90--100\GeV.
 The ATLAS and CMS Collaborations have extended the exclusion reach to 205\GeV for a mass splitting \Dmpm of 7.5\GeV, using final states with two reconstructed, isolated leptons~\cite{Aad_2020,ATLAS:2021moa,CMS:2021edw}.
 However, the sensitivity decreases for smaller values of \Dmpm and becomes negligible for splittings below 3\GeV, primarily due to kinematic and isolation-based selection requirements on the leptons, such as $\pt>3.5\GeV$ and angular separation $\DR(\Pell_1, \Pell_2)>0.3$~\cite{CMS:2021edw}.
 For \Dmpm values below 0.7\GeV, sensitivity is recovered by searches targeting charginos with macroscopic lifetimes using soft and isolated, as well as disappearing track signatures~\cite{CMS:2020atg,ATLAS:2022rme,CMS:2023mny,ATLAS:2024umc}.
 Nonetheless, a gap in sensitivity remains between the regimes targeted by track-based and soft lepton searches.

 To improve sensitivity in this region, we analyze events with lepton candidates selected using relaxed kinematic thresholds and identification criteria compared to previous analyses.
 Signal regions (SRs) are constructed using boosted decision trees (BDTs) trained to distinguish signal-like events in the target phase space.
 The SRs are mutually exclusive and statistically independent, both with respect to each other and to those used in previous CMS analyses.
-Three event categories are considered: \begin{itemize} \item events with two reconstructed and identified muons; \item one reconstructed muon and an isolated, exclusive track; \item one reconstructed electron and an isolated, exclusive track. \end{itemize} Here, ``exclusive'' means that the track is not geometrically matched to any identified lepton and is used as a proxy to recover leptons that were not identified.
+Three event categories are considered: \begin{itemize} \item dimuon: events with two reconstructed and identified muons; \item muon + exclusive track: one reconstructed muon and an isolated exclusive track; \item electron + exclusive track: one reconstructed electron and an isolated exclusive track. \end{itemize} Here, ``exclusive'' means that the track is not geometrically matched to any identified lepton and is used as a proxy to recover leptons that were not identified.